uyennie/uyen-world/src/pages/works/freebites.md

     margin-bottom: 45px;">

 `Phase Four`
-# Iteration One: UI Design
+# The iterative UI design process
-At this stage, I polished up the screens that would be used in user testing and established the main user testing goals.
+Before starting the UI, I came up with questions that I wanted to keep in mind whilst designing for the users.

 ## Questions to answer
 1. How effortless is it to **complete** tasks pertaining to each of the 3 user types?